MRIO/NBDynSys/markdown/Learning Goals and References_2020.md

 - Use a cobweb plot to determine the future states of an 1D iterated system.
 - Learn how to identify dynamical system's equilibria and their stability.
 - Develop intuition about the influence of parameters on the dynamics of the logistic map.
-- Use anonymous functions (lambda functions) in matlab to compute orbits .
+- Use anonymous functions (lambda functions) in matlab to compute orbits.

 ## Week 2 (Bifurcation of 1D maps)